gsisinna/gsisinna/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=gsisinna)

-# 👨‍💻 Gabriele Sisinna - Robotics Engineer
+# 👨‍💻 Gabriele Sisinna - Robotics Software Engineer

 "For me, robots are an art form, a perfect balance of complexity and beauty."